SCIFIHISTORY.NET

 "Captain Ryan and S Sgt.
 Fritz fly to California to investigate the sighting of a large UFO by several witnesses, including an air traffic controller.
 During the investigation some witnesses claim to have seen alien beings in the craft."

 On this day in 2003, Mobile Suit Gundam Seed aired "Into the Dawn Skies."
-This served as the fortieth episode of the program's only season, and here's the plot summary as provided by IMDB.com:
+Officially, this served as the fortieth episode of the program's only season, and here's the plot summary as provided by IMDB.com:

 "A war is under way between genetically enhanced Coordinators and unmodified Naturals."

-On this day in 2007, Hyperdrive aired "Green Javelins."
-This served as the first episode of the program's second (and final) season, and here's the plot summary as provided by IMDB.com:
+On this day in 2007 (in the United Kingdom), Hyperdrive aired "Green Javelins."
+Officially, this served as the first episode of the program's second (and final) season, and here's the plot summary as provided by IMDB.com:

 "The Camden Lock is assigned to fly with the renowned spaceobatics team, The Green Javelins, but Officer Teal's history with squadron leader Jeremy Mason may stop the assignment before it starts.
 Meanwhile, York tests an unusual scheme for increasing crew productivity."